Application deadline: January 1

-Our highly selective doctoral program in art history, founded in 1967 and offered in collaboration with the Cleveland Museum of Art, provides a unique training for museum or academic careers.
-The object-grounded approach to the study of art history, based on the encyclopedic collections of the CMA, affords the vital opportunity to fuse the varied practices of the discipline pursued within the museum and the academy.
+Our highly selective doctoral program in art history, founded in 1967 and offered in collaboration with the Cleveland Museum of Art, provides unique training for museum and academic careers.
+The object-grounded approach to the study of art history, based on the encyclopedic collections of the CMA and other area institutions, affords an exceptional opportunity to fuse the varied practices of the discipline pursued within the museum and the academy.
 Through study rooted in careful examination of the specific properties and idiosyncrasies of art objects, students can contribute concretely to a broader cultural and theoretical academic discourse.
 Graduate students are trained in both traditional and newer, theoretically-based art historical approaches in classes taught by faculty renowned for their expertise in a diversity of fields, all of whom maintain an object-oriented approach to teaching and research.
 Many CMA curators and museum educators hold adjunct faculty positions and teach courses for the program.
 Classes are frequently held at the CMA, where students have access to the permanent collections and a rotating schedule of exhibitions as well as to the Ingalls Library, the third largest art research library in the United States.

 The innovative CWRU-CMA doctoral program in art history trains flexible and creative professionals who have the tools to achieve excellence in museum and academic careers.
-The pace of the program is accelerated; full funding for five years of tuition plus a $25,000 yearly stipend enables our doctoral students to work full time on their degree, with the goal of finishing the degree in five to six years.
+The pace of the program is accelerated; full funding for five years of tuition in addition to a $25,000 yearly stipend enables our doctoral students to work full time on their degrees, with the goal of finishing in five to six years.
 Many aspects of the current curriculum were developed through a generous grant given jointly to CWRU and the CMA in 2013 by the Andrew W. Mellon Foundation as part of a program to further collaborations between art history graduate programs and art museums.

-Yearlong half-time doctoral internship in a curatorial department of the Cleveland Museum of Art; study for and take qualifying examination and begin work on dissertation prospectus.
+Year Three: Yearlong half-time doctoral internship in a curatorial department of the Cleveland Museum of Art; study for and take the qualifying examination and begin work on a dissertation prospectus.

-Presentation of dissertation prospectus, dissertation research, and writing.
-It is expected that students will also apply for outside fellowships for years four and/or five.
+Years Four and Five: Presentation of the dissertation prospectus, dissertation research, and writing.
+It is expected that students will also apply for outside fellowships during these years.